mrisney/appnet-android-challenge/README.md

 }
 ```

 The AppNet REST API returns the following JSON.
-You can try it yourself!
+Using Curl - we can get a JSON response :
 `curl https://alpha-api.app.net/stream/0/posts/stream/global`
 ```java
 {